 Automated security testing tools can provide significant benefits during an API penetration test, helping to increase speed, coverage and to find the most obvious bugs right off the bat.

-Open-source automated scanners like OWASP ZAP and BBVA’s API Check are specially designed to detect a variety of common API vulnerabilities, such as those listed in the OWASP API Security Top 10.
+Open-source automated scanners like OWASP ZAP and BBVA’s API Check are specifically designed to detect a variety of common API vulnerabilities, including those listed in the OWASP API Security Top 10.
 They can quickly scan REST-based APIs for injection vulnerabilities, improper error handling, misconfigurations, and more.
 There are numerous other commercial security scanners that also provide strong coverage for automated API security testing.

-The advantage of using such tools as part of a DevSecOps pipeline is their ability to integrate with continuous integration/continuous delivery (CI/CD) systems, providing a way to continuously monitor for vulnerabilities as changes are made to the API.
+The advantage of using such tools as part of a DevSecOps pipeline is their ability to integrate with continuous integration/continuous delivery (CI/CD) systems, enabling continuous monitoring for vulnerabilities as changes are made to the API.
 This automation allows development teams to identify and address potential issues early in the development lifecycle, making it an essential part of a proactive application security posture.

 Nevertheless, while these tools can significantly augment the API pentesting process, it’s crucial to remember that they are not a substitute for manual penetration testing.
 Automated scanners might miss context-specific vulnerabilities or business logic flaws that a human tester could identify.
 Therefore, a balanced approach that combines automated scanning with thorough manual testing is typically the most effective way to ensure comprehensive API security.

-A list of resources and several tools for API security can be found in the GitHub repository Awesome API Security.
+A list of resources and several tools for API security can be found in the Awesome API Security GitHub repository.

 Common API vulnerabilities and risks

 APIs have their own specific set of vulnerability classes.
-Common web application security issues, such as cross-site scripting and front-end-specific vulnerabilities, usually have less relevance or do not apply when performing security-focused API penetration testing.
-Bear in mind they can still be relevant if the data input sent to the API is consumed elsewhere in a web application.
+Common web application security issues, such as cross-site scripting and front-end-specific vulnerabilities, are usually less relevant or inapplicable when conducting security-focused API penetration testing.
+Bear in mind that they can still be relevant if the data sent to the API is consumed elsewhere in a web application.

 In June 2023, the new OWASP API Security Top 10 2023 was finally published.
-As the name implies, it is a list of the ten most common security risks found in APIs, containing insights and intelligence collected from numerous penetration testing companies in recent years.
+As the name implies, it is a list of the ten most common security risks in APIs, compiled from insights and intelligence collected by numerous penetration testing companies in recent years.

 Below, we will briefly discuss, drawing from our own API pentesting experience, some of the most prevalent API security issues we encounter in our pentests.
-Note that the list is not exhaustive, and other classes of security issues affect APIs, including specific application business logic flaws.
+Note that the list is not exhaustive; other classes of security issues affect APIs, including specific application business-logic flaws.

 Access control problems – IDORs and BOLAs